jackrobertscott/authpack-client-190806/documents/api/Themes.md

 Options.

 - id `string?`: unique identifier.
-- themename `string?`: used when id not provided.
+- code `string?`: used to identify theme when id not present.
-- email `string?`: used when neither id and themename are provided.

 Returns.